apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

     Successfully initiated launch of instance (i-0f9569de3565e58e1)

+     AS400GatewayForMyVpc – is an EC2 instance and acts as bastion / NAT gateway host, which is part of public subnet under VPC.
+By default, application starts running      on port 8080.
+     AS400CommonAPiForMyVpc – is an Ec2 instance and hosts the AS400 connector API interfaces.

     **Managing Application Service**

      By using tool Putty SSH login to the public EC2 instance Ex.AS400GatewayForMyVpc and then use below command to login to private EC2 instance.
      **ssh ec2-user@x.x.x.xx**

      where x.x.x.xx represents IP address of private EC2 instance where the actual service is hosted. once you login to Private EC2 instance (e.g.AS400CommonAPiForMyVpc)successfully Now properties should be updated go to /opt/as400-common-api/config/ and edit application-dev.properties file with below properties: